athersharif/voxlens/README.md

 ### Testing VoxLens

-In order to interact with the VoxLens, basic knowledge of screen reader usage is required, as well as a microphone.
-We understand that most people are not familiar with the screen readers, so we've also enabled console logs to show the output.
-When the screen reader reads the visualization, it also speaks out the instructions to interact with the graph, which is not presented visually to non-screen-reader users.
+In order to fully interact with the VoxLens, basic knowledge of screen reader usage is required.
+A microphone is also needed.
+For creators not familiar with screen readers, debugging tools are available to test their visualizations for accessibility (see configuration options above).
+Additionally, console logs are also in place to show the output of the commands.
 For example, activating the question-and-answer mode will make a beep sound, after which a command such as "what is the maximum" or "tell me the average" can be said.
 The response for non-screen-reader users will appear in the console log (can be accessed via Chrome Developer Tools).

 ## Dev Tools